 Environmental Protection Agency

-ADDED ON NOVEMBER 22, 2023: The Environmental Protection Agency has issued a funding opportunity for Tribes and Tribal Consortia to control pollution added from nonpoint sources to the navigable waters” and “improving the quality of such waters.” $950,000 is being made available to fund this opportunity with maximum awards of $125,000.
-Proposals are due on February 18, 2024.
-To download the official synopsis, click here.
-To download the entire funding opportunity click here.
+ADDED ON NOVEMBER 22, 2023: The Environmental Protection Agency has issued a funding opportunity to fund community-driven projects that address climate challenges and reduce pollution while strengthening communities through thoughtful implementation.
+This historic level of support will enable communities and their partners to overcome longstanding environmental challenges and implement meaningful solutions to meet community needs now and for generations to come. $2 billion is being made available under this opportunity with maximum awards of $20,000,000.
+Proposals are due on November 21, 2024.
+To download the synopsis, click here.
+To download the entire funding opportunity, click here.

 FEDERAL EMERGENCY MANAGEMENT ADMINISTRATION (FEMA)